 \[ \begin{align} L = \frac{z}{R_\text{i,b}}s\left(L\right) = \frac{s\left(L\right)}{a} \Leftrightarrow aL - s\left(L\right) = 0\tag{37.9}\label{eq:mo_l_num_deriv_1} \end{align} \]

 The sign of $L$ can already be determined in advance from Eq.
-(37.3) can be determined.
-In the case $T_G < T_A'$, which corresponds to stable conditions, $L > 0.$ In this case apply
+(37.3).
+In the case $T_G < T_A'$, which corresponds to stable conditions, $L > 0.$ In this case, one has

 \[ \begin{align} \psi_m\left(\frac{z}{L}\right) = \psi_h\left(\frac{z}{L}\right) = -4,7\cdot\frac{z}{L}. \end{align} \]